Jaytak/JayTAKDupePlugin/README.md

 > [!WARNING]
 > This plugin has only been tested on Paper builds 407, 409, 422, 423, 434<br>
-> I am unable to  garuntee this  plugin will work on any other minecraft server builds.
+> I am unable to guarantee this plugin will work on any other Minecraft server builds.

 > [!CAUTION]
-> This is obvious, but be very careful who you give the permission node to.
+> This is obvious, but be very careful who you give the permission node.